SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/how-i-prospected-my-girlfriend.md

 ![nerdstuding.gif](img/nerdstuding.gif)

 I wanted to make sure my next few messages showed that I had common interests as her and that we would be very compatible together.
-But after all that digging I noticed she was a very direct person or so I thought.
+But after all that digging, I noticed she was a very direct person or so I thought.
 Sometimes you can misconstrue messages and posts.

 “Hey I see you’re in NYC and love comedy because I searched your instagram.
 Would you like to see me perform Saturday?”